 How to Use Mala Beads?

-Japa with mala bead is a Hinduism and Buddhism practice of vocalizing a mantra while counting the beads.
-It’s a complete cycle where your release as well as grasp the necessity to know how many times you have chanted and or how many times are left.
+Japa with mala bead is a Hinduism and the Buddhist practice of vocalizing a mantra while counting the beads.
+It’s a complete cycle where you release as well as grasp the necessity to know how many times you have chanted and or how many times are left.
 This complete cycle has no solid end.
 Different culture generally, uses different materials.

 You only touch the Meru bead, seeing the quality of your feeling, the touch, or the current breath.
 You’re feeling the moment repeatedly.